Peripheral Nerve Fibers

 A myotatic reflex, also known as the stretch reflex, is the contraction of muscle produced because of muscle stretching.
 When a muscle spindle is stretched, its neuronal activity increases.
-The alpha motor neurons are activated causing contraction of the stretched muscle, while a second set of neurons relaxes the opposing muscles.
+The alpha motor neurons are activated causing contraction of the stretched muscle, while the second set of neurons relaxes the opposing muscles.
 The gamma motor neurons regulate the sensitivity of the stretch reflex.

 If a person standing straight leans on one side, the muscles lying close to the vertebral column will stretch.
 This will activate the motor neurons to cause contraction of these muscles and correction of the posture.